Shami Kebab: Spicy Meat And Lentil Burger

 The shami kebab recipe I’m sharing here is based on the Pakistani way of cooking that I learned from my extended family.

-This type of kebab is also popular as a starter among Pakistani food spread.
+This type of kebab is also popular as a starter in Pakistani cuisine.
 And often you can find it as a starter at happy occasions such as weddings or family gatherings.

 Simplified Ingredients

-The first time I learnt how to make these lentil and meat kebabs, I used whole spices and found it difficult in processing the mixture in my food processor.
+The first time I learnt how to make these lentil and meat kebabs, I used whole spices and found it difficult to process the mixture in my food processor.

-To make things easier, I now used ground spices.
+To make things easier, I now use ground spices.
 And only a few whole spices that I can discard once the cooking process is done.

 So, to make toothsome shami kebabs easily, you will need minced/ ground meat, onions, ginger, garlic, ground cumin, ground coriander, turmeric powder, Kashmiri red chilli powder, green cardamom, cinnamon sticks, black pepper, bay leaves, salt, water, cilantro/ coriander leaves, green chillies (optional), and eggs.

-I now stopped buying ready-made ground spices.
+I have now stopped buying ready-made ground spices.
 I just buy whole spices and grind them myself whenever I need them.
-Not only does it works out cheaper, but I also find the spices smell better when I grind them myself.
+Not only does it work out cheaper, but I also find the spices smell better when I grind them myself.
 The quality is far superior.
-Especially when I take time by pan roasting the spices first before grinding them in my spice grinder.
+Especially when I take time to pan-roast the spices first before grinding them in my spice grinder.

 As for Kashmiri red chilli, I’m afraid I have to get them ready-made.
 This chilli powder is my favourite.
-Because it has a better flavour and more vibrant colour compared to other types of red chilli powder.
+It has a better flavour and a more vibrant colour than other red chilli powders.

-If you want, you can use a pressure cooker or instant pot to make the mixture for the kebab.
+If you want, you can use a pressure cooker or an Instant Pot to make the kebab mixture.
 But here, I used a regular cooking pot on the stove/ cooker.
 Feel free to use what’s convenient for you.
 All these types of equipment have a similar, if not the same, way of the cooking process anyway.

 So, you soak the lentil beforehand for at least a few hours.
 Then, drain them and place them in a large cooking pot.

-Add the meat in the lentils together with the rest of the ingredients except eggs, green chillies and cilantro/ coriander leaves.
+Add the meat to the lentils, along with the rest of the ingredients except eggs, green chillies, and cilantro/coriander leaves.
 Give it a good stir until everything is mixed.

-Then start cooking at moderately high heat until the water starts boiling.
-Lower the heat and continue cooking until all the liquid evaporates and leaves a dry mixture of meat and lentils.
+Then start cooking over moderately high heat until the water begins to boil.
+Reduce the heat and continue cooking until all the liquid evaporates, leaving a dry mixture of meat and lentils.

-You may have to keep checking and stirring the mixture every now and then to prevent the bottom get burned.
+You may need to keep checking and stirring the mixture every now and then to prevent the bottom from burning.

 Once the mixture is cooked, leave it to completely cool down.
-You can refrigerate it overnight so it can be more solidified.
+You can refrigerate it overnight to help it solidify.

-When you’re ready to shallow fry the kebabs, take a tablespoon or two of the mixture and shape it into a round flat disc.
-Dip it in lightly beaten eggs and shallow fry on a flat frying pan for about 2-3 minutes on each side.
+When you’re ready to shallow fry the kebabs, take a tablespoon or two of the mixture and shape it into a round, flat disc.
+Dip it in lightly beaten eggs and shallow fry in a flat frying pan for about 2-3 minutes on each side.

 Storing Matter

-The best way to keep the kebabs is by shaping the mixture into round flat discs.
-Place them on a tray with enough space apart and freeze them for about half an hour.
+The best way to keep the kebabs is by shaping the mixture into round, flat discs.
+Place them on a tray with enough space between them and freeze for about half an hour.

 Then, take the discs off the tray and put them in a food container bag.
 Don’t forget to put the name and date on the bag before storing it in the freezer.
 The kebabs are kept well frozen for about 8 weeks.

 When you need to serve, take some of the frozen kebabs out of the freezer.
 No more than half an hour before you fry them.
-Else, they will go too soft and mushy due to changing temperature.
-And when you shallow fry them, make sure you leave enough space apart between the patties to make it easy for you to turn them.
+Otherwise, they will become too soft and mushy due to temperature changes.
+And when you shallow-fry them, make sure you leave enough space between the patties so you can turn them easily.

-Shami kebab tastes amazing to enjoy on its own or with just some dipping sauce like tomato chilli chutney, tamarind chutney or plum chutney.
+Shami kebab tastes amazing on its own or with a dipping sauce like tomato chilli chutney, tamarind chutney, or plum chutney

-However, if you need an extra carb to go with it, you can have it with some naan bread, chapatti or pitta bread.
-Just wrap one or two kebabs inside any of those flatbreads, top with some salad, some sauces or chutney.
-Promise, it makes one of the best tasting wraps for you.
+However, if you need an extra carb to go with it, you can have it with naan, chapati, or pitta bread.
+Just wrap one or two kebabs in any of those flatbreads, then top with salad, sauces, or chutney.
+Promise, it makes one of the best-tasting wraps for you.

-Another idea is, you can eat the kebab in a burger bun, and you’ll have the most uniquely delicious burger ever.
+Another idea is to eat the kebab in a burger bun, and you’ll have the most uniquely delicious burger ever.

 Other Kebab Recipes

 Thank you for checking this Shami Kebab recipe.
 Hope you like it and are now thinking of trying it.
-If you do, can you please share what you think about it in the comments below?
+If you do, please share your thoughts in the comments below.
 I’ll really appreciate it.

 Don’t forget to take a look at my other kebab recipes that you may like as well.